-- i.
+i.
 Pursuant to California Water Code section 13360(a), Permittees may comply with the trash effluent limitations using any lawful means.
-Such compliance options are broadly classified as full capture, partial capture, institutional controls, or minimum frequency of assessment and collection, as described below, and any combination of these may be employed to achieve compliance: - (1) Full Capture Systems: - (a) The Basin Plan authorizes the Regional Water Board Executive Officer to certify full capture systems, which are systems that meet the
+Such compliance options are broadly classified as full capture, partial capture, institutional controls, or minimum frequency of assessment and collection, as described below, and any combination of these may be employed to achieve compliance:

+(1) Full Capture Systems:

-- operating and performance requirements as described in this Order, and the procedures identified in "Procedures and Requirements for Certification of a Best Management Practice for Trash Control as a Full Capture System."
-41 - (b) Permittees are authorized to comply with their effluent limitations through certified full capture systems provided the requirements of paragraph (c), immediately below, and any conditions in the certification, continue to be met. - (c) Permittees may comply with their effluent limitations through progressive installation of full capture systems throughout their jurisdictional areas until all areas draining to Lake Elizabeth, Santa Monica Bay, Malibu Creek, Ballona Creek, Machado Lake, the Los Angeles River system, Legg Lake, Peck Road Park Lake, and/or Echo Park Lake are addressed.
-For purposes of this Order, attainment of the effluent limitations shall be conclusively presumed for any drainage area to Lake Elizabeth, Santa Monica Bay, Malibu Creek (and its tributaries), Ballona Creek (and its tributaries), Machado Lake, the Los Angeles River (and its tributaries), Legg Lake, Peck Road Park Lake, and/or Echo Park Lake where certified full capture systems treat all drainage from the area, provided that the full capture systems are adequately sized and maintained, and that maintenance records are up-to-date and available for inspection by the Regional Water Board. - (i) A Permittee shall be deemed in compliance with its final effluent limitation if it demonstrates that all drainage areas under its jurisdiction and/or authority are serviced by appropriate certified full capture systems as described in paragraph (1)(c). - (ii) A Permittee shall be deemed in compliance with its interim effluent limitations, where applicable: - 1.
-By demonstrating that full capture systems treat the percentage of drainage areas in the watershed that corresponds to the required trash abatement. - 2.
-Alternatively, a Permittee may propose a schedule for installation of full capture systems in areas under its jurisdiction and/or authority within a given watershed, targeting first the areas of greatest trash generation, for the Executive Officer's approval.
-The Executive Officer shall not approve any such schedule that does not result in timely compliance with the final effluent limitations, consistent with the established TMDL implementation schedule and applicable
+- (a) The Basin Plan authorizes the Regional Water Board Executive Officer to certify full capture systems, which are systems that meet the operating and performance requirements as described in this Order, and the procedures identified in "Procedures and Requirements for Certification of a Best Management Practice for Trash Control as a Full Capture System." - (b) Permittees are authorized to comply with their effluent limitations through certified full capture systems provided the requirements of paragraph (c), immediately below, and any conditions in the certification, continue to be met. - (c) Permittees may comply with their effluent limitations through progressive installation of full capture systems throughout their jurisdictional areas until all areas draining to Lake Elizabeth, Santa Monica Bay, Malibu Creek, Ballona Creek, Machado Lake, the Los Angeles River system, Legg Lake, Peck Road Park Lake, and/or Echo Park Lake are addressed.
+For purposes of this Order, attainment of the effluent limitations shall be conclusively presumed for any drainage area to Lake Elizabeth, Santa Monica Bay, Malibu Creek (and its tributaries), Ballona Creek (and its tributaries), Machado Lake, the Los Angeles River (and its tributaries), Legg Lake, Peck Road Park Lake, and/or Echo Park Lake, and/or Lincoln Park Lake where certified full capture systems treat all drainage from the area, provided that the full capture systems are adequately sized and maintained, and that maintenance records are up-to-date and available for inspection by the Regional Water Board.

-41 The Regional Water Board currently recognizes eight full capture systems.
+42 The Regional Water Board currently recognizes eight full capture systems.
 These are: Vortex Separation Systems (VSS) and seven other Executive Officer certified full capture systems, including specific types or designs of trash nets; two gross solids removal devices (GSRDs); catch basin brush inserts and mesh screens; vertical and horizontal trash capture screen inserts; and a connector pipe screen device.
 See August 3, 2004 Los Angeles Regional Water Quality Control Board Memorandum titled "Procedures and Requirements for Certification of a Best Management Practice for Trash Control as a Full Capture System.